 My husband nodded, his eyes shining with determination.

 We walked out of the store together, and the rain outside had stopped, revealing a beautiful rainbow in the sky.
 I knew this was the best symbol of our new understanding of life.
-We exchanged smiles and decided to enjoy this wonderful day, to respect every life, and to love this world.
+We smiled at each other, deciding to enjoy this wonderful day, to respect every life, and to love this world.